As an Amazon Influencer, I may earn a small commission from qualifying purchases from Amazon.com.

 For more holiday cookie recipes, try these:

-For more lemony bakes, try these:
+For more recipes for lemon lovers, try these:

 Lemon Ricotta Cookies